dwaltrip/gosuji/README.md

 * Ruby on Rails
   - The large majority of all application logic.
 Everything except for websockets is handled by Rails
   - [POROs](http://blog.jayfields.com/2007/10/ruby-poro.html) are utilized to process moves and scoring actions (/lib directory).
-This helps us with separation of concerns and keeping models skinnier.
+This helps maintain separation of concerns and keeps the models skinnier.
 * Node.js & websockets
   - A [separate Node.js app](https://github.com/dwaltrip/gosuji-node-server) is used to handle the realtime aspects of the site
   - Receives data from Rails (via Redis) and sends this data to the necessary clients via websockets